 Capitol Reef National Park has three campgrounds for those who want to experience the park in an intimate setting and be around to catch the early morning and late evening light, when photography is often best.

 The only developed campground — and a very nice one at that — is the Fruita Campground, 1 mile south of the visitor center and Scenic Byway 24.
+Visitors will be able to book reservations for campsites at the Fruita campground at recreation.gov beginning February 1, 2018.
+Reservation is recommended for camping dates between March–October.
 The fee campground has seventy-one sites available on a first-come, first-served basis.
 Arrive in the morning to obtain a site.
 Sites are shaded and grassy with tables and fire grills, water, and restrooms are available; however, there are no individual water, sewage, or electrical hook-ups.
 Fee is $20 per night per site.
 There is a RV dump and potable water fill station.
 The campground is blanketed with grass and lovely trees that provide shade come summer.
 Nearby you’ll find Fruita’s historic orchards, harvested for almost a century.
 Fruit is available throughout most of the summer and fall.
 When you’re done gorging on fruit, you’ll find a multitude of trails to explore and a lovely scenic drive; rock climbing is popular as well.
 GPS: 38.282264, -111.246692.

 Cathedral Valley Campground is a fine option for primitive camping.
 Spacious sites sit among a partially open forest of pinyon pine and juniper on the flanks of Thousand Lake Mountain.
 This primitive, bring-your-own-water campground is suitable for tenters.
 Hikers with map and compass in hand can explore to their hearts’ content, while photographers will find an endless array of images to make.
 The campground has 6 sites with fire pits, picnic tables, and vault toilets.
 No hookups, reservations, or fees.